In the world of self-help books, very few titles can compare to the popularity of John Gray’s Men Are From Mars, Women Are From Venus.

 Men tend to be a bit more steady with their emotions, which can be both positive and negative.
 While they may not have as deep of a dive into depression, they may also not experience as high of a high when they are happy.

-One of the many areas this impacts has to do with “alone time.”
-Men are much more prone to want alone time when they are feeling emotions that cause them to feel scared or uncomfortable.
-Men need to be left alone for a while, where they feel safe, and it shouldn’t be seen as something negative by their woman partner.
+Men are much more prone to want alone time when they feel scared or uncomfortable.
+Men need to be left alone where they feel safe.
 It scientifically helps them to build up their testosterone and think more clearly.
 If given the time to retreat to his safe space, a man will come out of this alone time once he has handled the problem internally.

-A woman, on the other hand, may feel better by talking it out and may not understand why her male partner wants to spend time alone processing the issue.
+A woman, on the other hand, may feel better by talking it out.
+She may not understand why her male partner wants to spend time alone processing the issue.

 Allowing women and men to process emotions in a way that is comfortable and natural to them is an essential component to keeping communications lines free and open.

 Learn To Show Appreciation

 So much of Men Are From Mars, Women Are From Venus is about the differences between men and women, but there is one big similarity between men and women in relationships—showing understanding is key.

 Men and women are different.
 They are different physically, biologically, emotionally, almost in every way.
 Yet, the reason so many of these relationships can work out in the end is because these differences provide a balance.
 You just need to find that balance.

 If you take the time to really get to understand your partner, it can go a long way in helping them feel loved, valued, and appreciated.
 Men and women are different, and it is important to accept and understand this.
 You may be speaking different languages, but if you take the time to really talk to your partner and attempt to understand the place they are coming from it can speak volumes.